rush2912/rush2912/README.md

 - 👋 Hi, I’m @rush2912 from Bangalore, India
-- 👀 I’m interested in machine learning and business analysis
+- 👀 I’m interested in machine learning and data analysis
 - 🌱 I’m an undergrad at NITK Surathkal majoring in mechanical engineering
 - 🤝 Hit me up if you wanna collab on some cool projects!